afajem/solr-statistics-monitor/README.md

 ## Overview

-This is a Play Framework Activator Template that demonstrates a reactive dashboard which displays usage statistics data for an embedded [Apache Solr Server](http://lucene.apache.org/solr).
+This is a Typesafe Activator Template that demonstrates a reactive dashboard which displays usage statistics data for an embedded [Apache Solr Server](http://lucene.apache.org/solr).
 To run the activator template you must have already installed the Type Activator.
 Please visit http://www.typesafe.com/platform/getstarted for more information on getting started.

 Once installed clone this repository and double click on the `activator` or `activator.bat` to run the template.